Another approach to the equivalence of measure-many one-way quantum finite automata and its application

 \section{Introduction}

-The theory of quantum computing is unquestionably one of the hottest and front research fields in the theory of computing \cite{1,2,3}.
-There exist a few works developed quantum computation model, such as {\it quantum Turing machines} \cite{5,6}, {\it Quantum circuits} \cite{7,8}, and the quantum generalizations of {\it finite automata}, i.e., {\it Quantum finite automata} (QFAs) \cite{9,10,11,12,13,14,15,16,22}.
-In particular, the study of QFAs provides a good insight into the nature of quantum computation, since QFAs can be viewed as the simplest theoretical model based on quantum mechanism.
+The theory of quantum computing is unquestionably one of the most active and prominent research fields in the theory of computing \cite{1,2,3}.
+Several models of quantum computation have been developed, such as {\it quantum Turing machines} \cite{5,6}, {\it quantum circuits} \cite{7,8}, and the quantum generalizations of {\it finite automata}, i.e., {\it quantum finite automata} (QFAs) \cite{9,10,11,12,13,14,15,16,22}.
+In particular, the study of QFAs provides valuable insight into the nature of quantum computation, since QFAs can be viewed as the simplest theoretical model based on quantum mechanics.

-The so-called {\it measure-many one-way quantum finite automata} (MM-1QFAs), introduced in \cite{10}, is a kind of QFA model whose tape head is subjected to moving one cell to the right at each computation step, and measurement is performed after every computation step.
-There exist a few works dealt with the language recognized ability of MM-1QFAs, such as \cite{10,11,14,17,18,19,20,21}.
+The so-called {\it measure-many one-way quantum finite automata} (MM-1QFAs), introduced in \cite{10}, is a type of QFA model whose tape head moves one cell to the right at each computation step, with a measurement performed after every step.
+Several works have studied the language recognition power of MM-1QFAs \cite{10,11,14,17,18,19,20,21}.
 Incidentally, the so-called {\it enhanced one-way quantum finite automata} (E-1QFAs) introduced by Nayak \cite{22} can be viewed as a generalization of MM-1QFAs.

-Just as the equivalence problem of the classical finite automata \cite{23,24,25,34,35}, the concept of ``equivalence" gives us a classification of the elements of the set of MM-1QFAs over the same alphabet.
-On the equivalence issue of MM-1QFAs, Li and Qiu \cite{26} have shown, with the help of the so-called {\it 1qfa with control language} \cite{11}, that two MM-1QFAs $\mathcal{A}_1$ and $\mathcal{A}_2$ over the same alphabet are equivalent if and only if they are $3n_1^2+3n_2^2-1$-equivalent where $n_1$ and $n_2$ are the numbers of states in $\mathcal{A}_1$ and $\mathcal{A}_2$, respectively, and factor $3$ is the numbers of states in the minimal DFA \cite{23,24,25} recognized the regular language $g^*a\{a,g,r\}^*$.
-Incidentally, there exist some works dealt with the equivalence issue with respect to other quantum finite automata \cite{27,28,29,30}.
-However, the equivalence problem of E-1QFAs is still open thus far.
-A more comprehensive survey on this subject is \cite{31} by Gruska.
+Just as with the equivalence problem for classical finite automata \cite{23,24,25,34,35}, the notion of equivalence provides a way to classify MM-1QFAs over the same alphabet.
+Regarding the equivalence problem for MM-1QFAs, Li and Qiu \cite{26} proved---using the so-called {\it 1QFA with control language} \cite{11}---that two MM-1QFAs $\mathcal{A}_1$ and $\mathcal{A}_2$ over the same alphabet are equivalent if and only if they are $(3n_1^2 + 3n_2^2 - 1)$-equivalent, where $n_1$ and $n_2$ are the numbers of states in $\mathcal{A}_1$ and $\mathcal{A}_2$, respectively, and the factor $3$ comes from the number of states in the minimal DFA \cite{23,24,25} recognizing the regular language $g^*a\{a,g,r\}^*$.
+Some works have also addressed the equivalence problem for other variants of quantum finite automata \cite{27,28,29,30}.
+However, the equivalence problem for E-1QFAs remains open.
+A more comprehensive survey on this topic can be found in \cite{31} by Gruska.